Key Concepts for acute treatment:

 Aspirin

-Block COX enzyme, decrease prostaglandins = less inflammation Stomach irritation, and, ulcers High blood pressure Small risk of heart disease
+Block COX enzyme, decrease prostaglandins = less inflammation Stomach irritation, ulcers.
+High blood pressure.
+Small risk of heart disease.

 Triptans Almotriptan